 - On all menu pages, 'UP' and 'DN' are used to navigate to the previous/next item. - The 'R+' and 'L-' buttons are used on spin-box widgets to increase or decrease the selected value.
-In some cases holding down the button will use larger step values to move more quickly to the desired value. - For buttons and rounded-spin-boxes, pressing ENT' will press the button, - Pressing 'EXT' will remove selection form the current item.
-A long-press of 'EXT' will exit one (1) menu level.
+In some cases holding down the button will use larger step values to move more quickly to the desired value. - For buttons and rounded-spin-boxes, pressing ENT' will press the button, - Pressing 'EXT' will exit one (1) menu level.

-6.2 Menu Layout
+6 Main Menu